sifrr/sifrr/packages/browser/sifrr-template/README.md

 - Written in TypeScript, usable in TypeScript as well as JavaScript
 - Simple, fast and powerful templating engine
 - Doesn't have props lifecycle management, use it as you wish
+- Small learning curve, as you use only HTML, CSS, JS and maybe TS if you want
+- Pure DOM bindings, without any virtual DOM
+- still fast(er) than most of famous frameworks (just ~10-20% slower than vanillaJS)
+- Low memory usage (just ~10-20% more than vanillaJS)
+- Works without transpiling any code (no special syntax like jsx), and can be hosted with only a static server

 ## How to use